 The tool for playing VoIP calls is called RTP Player.
 It shows RTP streams and its waveforms, allows play stream and export it as audio or payload to file.
-Its capabilities depends on supported codecs.
+Its capabilities depend on supported codecs.

 Wireshark can be used for RTP stream analysis.
 User can select one or more streams which can be played later.
 RTP Player window maintains playlist (list of RTP streams) for this purpose.